ZeyuKeithFu/drumstAR/README.md

 * Device must support ```ARCore by Google``` for using AR mode, here is a list of [avaliable devices](https://developers.google.com/ar/discover/supported-devices).

 ## User Story
-* As a ```DJ/drummer```, I need a more portable device to perform live drum and no device is more portable than your on mobile phone.
+* As a ```DJ/drummer```, I need a more portable device to perform live drum and no device is more portable than your own mobile phone.
 * As a ```music producer```, I need a software to record my inspirations so that they don't slip away.
 * As a ```music lover```, I want to play with drums without buying an expensive physical drum machine.